 Half-pints of milk are available to students during their lunch period.
-Milk must be ordered by filling out and returning the yearly order form that is sent home during the first week of school.
-Fees for milk orders will be processed through the FACTS system in September.
+Milk must be ordered by filling out and returning the yearly order form that is sent home before school begins.

 Recess

 Students will not be allowed to stay inside for recess without a note signed by a doctor.
 Please do not ask that your child remain indoors during recess.
 If they are too sick to go outdoors, they should remain home.
 If outdoor recess is canceled due to weather conditions, an announcement will be made prior to the lunch shift.
 During the winter months, students should come to school prepared for outdoor recess with appropriate outerwear.